bmo-node/bmo/README.md

 Simply attach your constructor to the root dependencies export, and deconstruct your modules dependencies off of the manifest passed to each constructor.

+Why dependency injection over `import`?

+When you import a module, your are coupling your module directly to the imported module.
+References to dependencies

 Database module Example

 ```